 \subsection{Existing Survey Papers and Contribution}

-While CF-ISAC has attracted significant research attention, no survey papers exist.
+While CF-ISAC is attracting significant research attention, no survey papers have been published.
 In contrast, separate surveys and tutorials exist for CF communication \cite{Demir2021book, Ammar2022, Giovanni2018, Zhang2020, Elhoushy2022, Zhang2019cellfree, Shuaifei2022, Kassam2023, Mohammadi2024} and co-located ISAC systems \cite{Liu2022ISAC, Wang2022ISAC, Zhang2022, Azar2024, liu2023integratedbook}.
-This study decisively addresses this critical gap by reviewing CF-ISAC advancements in-depth, uncovering its capabilities, tackling challenges, and charting future directions for this technology (Fig.~\ref{fig_Outline}).
+This study decisively addresses this critical gap by reviewing CF-ISAC advancements in depth, uncovering its capabilities, addressing challenges, and charting future directions for this technology.

-The contributions of this survey paper are summarized as follows: \begin{enumerate} \item A comprehensive discussion of CF-ISAC systems requires an examination of the core principles of CF-mMIMO (CFMM) and sensing.
-The discussion begins with an overview of CFMM, including cooperative transmission and reception, channel hardening, favorable propagation, and key performance metrics.
+The contributions are summarized as follows: \begin{enumerate} \item A comprehensive discussion of CF-ISAC systems requires an examination of the core principles of CF-mMIMO (CFMM) and sensing.
+The discussion thus begins with an overview of CFMM, including cooperative transmission and reception, channel hardening, favorable propagation, and key performance metrics.
 Next, sensing fundamentals are explored, covering radar cross-section (RCS), clutter, signal transmission, radar types, sensing techniques, and methods for estimating target parameters.

 \item To establish the fundamentals of CF-ISAC networks, conventional ISAC systems and their properties are examined.
 Specifically, the discussion covers the levels of integration in ISAC systems, ISAC design philosophies, sensing metrics, and ISAC applications.